How to Respond to Negative Reviews as a Business Owner

-Seemingly bad reviews can actually help elevate your brand image if you use the right strategy in your replies.
+Seemingly bad reviews can help elevate your brand image if you use the right strategy in your replies.
 They give you an opportunity to use your brand voice and right your wrongs out in the open.

 When you receive a negative review, you should reply swiftly and strategically.
 Here’s why and how to respond to negative reviews and make the most out of an online critique, turning a negative into a positive.

 Why Respond to Negative Reviews?

 A bad review won’t simply disappear.
 And if you ignore it, that will likely make things worse.
 Remember that you’re not replying to just one reviewer.
 Potential future customers are watching and won’t choose to do business with companies with bad reputations.

 Did you know that 76% of consumers regularly read online reviews when browsing for local businesses?
 Plus, 89% of those read the businesses’ responses to reviews.
 Your reviews and responses can greatly impact people’s impressions of your business.

 In addition, replying shows other readers you are not shady or neglectful to feedback.
 It shows that you have ensured a problem won’t happen to your future clients.
 Also, customers who receive a problem resolution are twice as likely to buy from you again.